How to get touch with us over the festive period

 Whilst the idea that commission upon the sale of park homes could be reduced or abolished is concerning for park owners, there are some reasons to believe that a change is not likely at the moment:

-• Previous reviews by Government in 2006 and again by the independent Communities and Local Government Select Committee in 2012 ultimately decided that the park owners right to commission should remain.
+• Previous reviews by the Government in 2006 and again by the independent Communities and Local Government Select Committee in 2012 ultimately decided that the park owner's right to the commission should remain.

-• A large reduction in the commission would be required to have any significant impact upon the residential mobility of the homeowners.
-On the other hand, the research acknowledges a potentially significant financial impact upon smaller parks if a large reduction in commission were made.
+• A large reduction in the commission would be required to have a significant impact on the residential mobility of the homeowners.
+On the other hand, the research acknowledges a potentially significant financial impact on smaller parks if a large reduction in commission was made.
 The sale of a park home involves not just the sale of the owner’s home but of the right to station it on the park’s pitch.
 If the right to charge for this is removed, it should be compensated in some way.

 Find out more